trust-net/dag-documentation/README.md

 > A detailed analysis of DAG protocol's properties and assumptions is described at [DAG Properties Analysis](./DAG-Properties-Analysis.md#Properties).

 # Rules of Engagement
+Reason it is possible to build on-demand private DLT applications over a shared multi-tenant public network is due to DAG protocol's rules of engagement and constraints as below...

 ## Resource Ownership Rules
 * A resource is a named asset with specific owner and value, within the scope of a logical application on Trust-Net
+* A resource's scope would be limited to an individual shard (i.e. all instances of an application), so that a faulty implementation of an application can not access and violate resources belonging to other shards
+* DLT stack will provide interface for accessing resources in the application's scope, however stack does not have any visibility into actual content/value of those resources
+* DLT implies time consensus -- i.e., value of resources can change over time -- however, probability of them changing decreases significantly over time

+## Value Transfer Rules
 * There are 2 types of operation categories in any transaction for any application:
   * "outgoing" operation where some value gets transferred out from resources owned by a network identity, and
   * "incoming" operation where some value gets transferred into resources belonging to a network identity
-* In any transaction, sum of "outgoing" values must be equal to sum of "incoming" values (preservation of total value)
 * A transaction that has an "outgoing" operation against a resource can only be submitted by the resource owner
 * A transaction that has an "incoming" operation against a resource can be submit by anyone
-* A resource's scope would be limited to an individual shard (i.e. all instances of an application), so that a faulty implementation of an application can not access and violate resources belonging to other shards
-* Application implementation will be responsible for "access control", i.e., making sure that an outbound value transfer (or any update in general) is only performed by eligible resource owner
+* Application implementation will be responsible for "correctness" (i.e. value transfer validation) and "access control", (i.e., outbound value transfer is only performed by eligible resource owner)
-* DLT stack will provide interface for accessing resources in the application's scope, however stack does not have any visibility into actual content/value of those resources
-* DLT implies time consensus -- i.e., value of resources can change over time -- however, probability of them changing decreases significantly over time

 ## Submitter Sequencing Rules